reshinto/Automate_Building_Projects/readme.md

             * Keys must be similar to menuDict, excluding Github username.
             * Values are the String of environment variables.
                 * Default path must be saved as an environment variable, and stored as the value of the key.
-        * filesDict in projectCreate.py must be updated to create the desired files and or folders with files
+        * filesDict in projectCreate.py must be updated to create the desired files and or folders with files.
             * Key must be similar to menuDict.
             * Values must be a list of Strings, which are the file and or folder with file names.
         * templateDict in projectCreate.py can be updated if adding data to a new file is required.